 How to Get Renters Insurance Quotes

-First off, top renters insurance companies have streamlined online quote systems.
-These allow you to input details about your property and belongings quickly.
-Companies such as GEICO, Progressive, and State Farm provide user-friendly platforms for comparison.
+The top renters insurance companies have built clean, streamlined online quote systems that make it easy to get started.
+You enter details about your property and belongings, and within minutes you have a number to work with.
+Companies like GEICO, Progressive, and State Farm all offer user-friendly platforms built for exactly this kind of comparison.

 1. Address of the rented property